xeviknal/aidl-2021-wo-rl/README.md

 For all of our experiments, the chosen optimizer was Adam, since it seems to be the default optimizer for pretty much any task.
 We did not experiment with additional optimizers.

 In order to simplify the code, we decided to have a discrete set of actions initially.
-The Car Racing environment accepts floating point values as input, which makes it possible to finetune the car driving experience by having contiguous action values, but discrete separate actions allows us to understand the environment better by letting us experiment with the action values and simplifies the code by not having to calculate the additional probability distributions needed to calculate the contiguous values.
-Our goal was to code contiguous values as a later feature in order to compare experiments but unfortunately we did not have the time to do so.
+The Car Racing environment accepts floating point values as input, which makes it possible to finetune the car driving experience by having continuous action values, but discrete separate actions allows us to understand the environment better by letting us experiment with the action values and simplifies the code by not having to calculate the additional probability distributions needed to calculate the continuous values.
+Our goal was to code continuous values as a later feature in order to compare experiments but unfortunately we did not have the time to do so.

-## Deep neural network
+# Deep neural network

 The next step is defining a deep neural network architecture that can process the state.